reimagined/resolve/docs/api-reference.md

 ### Search Expression Syntax

-A search expression is an object or several objects grouped into a hierarchical structure by operators.
+A search expression is an object or several objects hierarchically grouped by operators.

 The following operators are supported: